 Tutor/Facilitator Peter Chung

-TUTOR: Peter has been a regular yoga practitioner in different styles of yoga for a number of years, Kundalini yoga for the last 2½ years.
-He finally decided to do his Level 1 Yoga Teachers Training course in Kundalini Yoga in Rishekesh, India (often referred to as the home of yoga).
+TUTOR: Peter has been a regular yoga practitioner in different styles of yoga for a number of years, Kundalini yoga for the last 4 years.
+He completed his Level 1 Yoga Teachers Training Course (YTTC) in Rishekesh, India (often referred to as the home of yoga).

 As a tutor Peter has been teaching two classes per week during Term 2, 3 and 4 in 2020.
 He has also been teaching two other weekly classes outside of U3APP.